Duxter7/GA-English-Notes/IT English 7 (B1).md

 At the same time

-Where there is a lot
+Where there is a lot text